balmeetkaur/balmeetkaur/README.md

 - 👋 Hi, I’m @balmeetkaur
 - 👀 I’m interested in Data analytics , Data visualization and Data Science
-- 🌱 I’m currently learning python Core and advance python concepts
+- 🌱 I’m currently learning sql and tableau
 - 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me balmeetk1990@gmail.com